 This year's downhill season starts for the first time in Pyeongchang, South Korea (1 - 3 May).
 According to observers, the tough, fast course at the Yongpyong Ski Resort is likely to reveal what experts have been observing for months: The line between the U19 class and the world elite is becoming increasingly blurred.
 Driven by more professional junior programmes, fearlessness and progressive riding skills, the juniors are closing in on the elite.
 Top riders such as the American youngster Asa Vermette or the Alran brothers from France would have finished in the top ranks of the elite several times last year with their times.
 This year they have to prove themselves in the upper echelons of the pros.

-But the supply is not long in coming.
-Even those who move up are racing at a level that allows a direct comparison with the fastest of the elite field.
+But there is no time to wait for the next generation.
+The newcomers are also racing at a level that allows a direct comparison with the fastest of the elite field.
 However, a 1:1 comparison of the track times is only possible to a limited extent.
 As the U19 riders go onto the racetrack earlier, they usually find a fresher track, at least as long as the weather conditions are constant.
-While the elite riders have to contend with deep braking bumps and rutted grooves, the young guns can often still use the racing line.
+Whilst the elite riders struggle with deep braking bumps and rutted grooves, the young guns can often still use the racing line.
 Nevertheless, the speed of the youngsters is not purely a product of the track conditions.
 Asa Vermette recently demonstrated this at the Red Bull Hardline races in Wales and Tasmania, where he was fastest in a top-class professional field.

 In 2026, the U19 class will no longer be a "junior class" in the traditional sense, but a parallel elite.
 With Lois Eller, Germany has another hot iron in the fire after Levin Klausmann.
 Eller has the potential to break the dominance of the French and Americans.
 The World Cup in South Korea will show whether the "young guns" are already up to the pressure of the big stage.